hajekj/OfflineFindRecovery/README.md

 * Martin and Karel - for letting me borrow their MacBooks for testing
 * Vlada - for giving me this idea by having his MacBook stolen

-## Disclaimer
+## Disclaimers
+### Open Source
+All of this code is released as open source under [LICENSE](/LICENSE).
+It is always a bad practice to run unknown code (especially this kind of code) on your machine, unless you know what you are doing (invite your technical friend to help you, or [reach out](#support)).
+This project is not collecting any information or sharing it with anyone.

+### Apple
-This project is not associated with Apple Inc.
+This project is not in any way associated with Apple Inc.